 - The Treason of Saruman

 Each sphere brings something to the table for the Silvans, so playing it mono-sphere is usually not the way to play them unless you pair it with other traits.
+Here is an overview of what Silvans can do in each sphere, but I will stress that you should play at least 2 spheres in the same Silvan deck, preferably 3 or 4 spheres plus their good Neutral cards.

 - Tactics: Attack power, ranged characters, and direct damage (Rumil, Marksman of Lorien, Galadhon Archer)